‘It’s unacceptable’: Inside growing concerns about Patel’s FBI leadership

 The criticism over Patel’s actions in the Kirk investigation isn’t the first time Patel and his deputy, Dan Bongino, have faced blowback for their handling of a high-profile episode.
 The pair got into a spat with Attorney General Pam Bondi at the White House earlier this year over the handling of the Jeffrey Epstein files and the administration’s about-face in its decision not to release all of the documents.

-An FBI official defended Patel to CNN, noting that the suspect was only eventually apprehended after a family member saw photos of the suspect released by the FBI.
-The official also pointed out that the arrest of Robinson came quicker than other recent high-profile manhunts, including that of Luigi Mangione, who was on the run for 5 days after allegedly killing UnitedHealthcare CEO Brian Thompson.
+An FBI official defended Patel to CNN, noting that the suspect was only eventually apprehended after a family member saw photos of him released by the FBI.
+The official also pointed out that the arrest of Robinson came quicker than other recent high-profile manhunts, including that of Luigi Mangione, who was on the run for five days after allegedly killing UnitedHealthcare CEO Brian Thompson.

 “Over these last few days, what has mattered isn’t ignorant criticism or petty assumptions — it’s been the pursuit of justice,” said Erica Knight, a spokeswoman for Patel.
 “Justice that was promised, and justice that has now been delivered.”

-Note: This story was updated with additional details.